michaelneale/webrtc.io-clickstart/README.md

+# webrtc
+WebRTC is a realtime standard for HTML5 (supported by a variety of modern browsers).
+This demo uses websockets, on cloudbees, to set up your own html5 based video/voice and text chat.

 #  webrtc.io clickstart

 This clickstart is based on the <a href="https://github.com/webRTC/webrtc.io-demo">webrtc.io-demo</a> and the <a href="https://github.com/michaelneale/nodejs-clickstart">Node.js Clickstart</a>.
 The Node.js app runs on CloudBees with continuous deployment.

-Jenkins runs tests via npm.
+Jenkins runs tests via npm and deploys.

 package.json is used to specify what packages are needed - main.js is the default server app (you can set main_js via bees config:set to override it to something else)